 Despite the challenges that can come with travelling in a highly crowded country where English isn’t widely spoken outside of major centres, travellers can really enjoy China.
 Just remember that if you embrace it and its people, it will embrace you back.
 It truly is a marvelous destination.

-go site About the Author With a background in sociology, education and social justice, Stephen Lee Mowat has strength in visual arts and is currently teaching English.
+enter About the Author With a background in sociology, education and social justice, Stephen Lee Mowat has strength in visual arts and is currently teaching English.
 He enjoys sports, the outdoors, experiencing life in other cultures and traveling in Asia & Europe.

-go site About the Author
+enter About the Author

 With a background in sociology, education and social justice, Stephen Lee Mowat has strength in visual arts and is currently teaching English.
 He enjoys sports, the outdoors, experiencing life in other cultures and traveling in Asia & Europe.